ghc-proposals/ghc-proposals/proposals/AmbiguousType-pragma.rst

     class Sized a  where
       sizeOf :: {-# AMBIGUOUS #-} Integer

-2. Types marked ``AMBIGUOUS`` are to be validated as if ``-XAllowAmbiguousTypes`` is set, for that signature only.
+2. Signatures marked ``AMBIGUOUS`` are to be validated as if ``-XAllowAmbiguousTypes`` is set, for that signature only.
 (If that is already set module-wide, the pragma has no further effect.)

 3. This does not change the validation for ambiguous types/type variables at usage sites.